Magnetic order and excitations in the magnetically intercalated van der Waals material Cr$_{\frac{1}{4}}$NbSe$_2$: Experimental details

 \subsection{Sample preparation and characterization}

-Single crystals of CrNb$_4$Se$_8$ were grown by the chemical vapor transport (CVT) method.
-We have checked temperature dependence of the magnetic susceptibilities of the selected single crystals picked up from the samples grown in the same processes, confirming that the there is no obvious sample dependence.
+A polycrystalline sample of Cr$_{1/4}$NbSe$_2$ was prepared from a stoichiometric mixture of Cr, Nb and Se, which were sealed and heated under a vacuum.
+Bulk single crystals were grown by chemical vapor transport (CVT) method using I$_2$ as the transport agent.
 We performed chemical analysis for one of the single crystals using SEM–EDX (JEOL IT-100) under operating conditions of 15 kV accelerating voltage and a probe current of 0.8 nA.
 Data were corrected using the ZAF method, and pure metals of Cr, Nb, and Se were used as standards.
 The results of the measurements are summarized in Appendix.
-The amount of the intercalation was determined to be $x=0.74(4)$.
+The amount of the intercalation was determined to be $x=0.185 \pm 0.01$.
 We fixed this value in the crystal structure analysis by the neutron diffraction measurements mentioned in the following.

 We also performed magnetization measurements using a commercial SQUID magnetometer, Magnetic Property Measurement System (MPMS, Quantum Design inc.).
-We measured temperature variations of the magnetization for several samples picked up from the same growth batch as those used for neutron scattering, confirming that there is no obvious sample dependence in terms of the magnetization and the transition temperature.
+The measurements confirmed the reproducibility of samples grown under identical conditions in terms of both magnetization and transition temperature.